Wellington Makes a Decision on Water and Wastewater Rates

 Folks will start seeing changes in sewer rates, beginning with the May billing statements.

 Sewer base rates and usage rates have remained the same since 2016.
 That is $20.63 for up to 3,000 gallons and an additional $6.50 per thousand gallons over that.
 Starting in April of 2022, that base rate will go up to $31, with the additional usage rate of $10 per thousand gallons over 3,000 gallons.
-An example bill for an average resident using 4,000 gallons of water shows a change from $122.70 a month to $136.57 a month.
+An example bill for an average resident using 4,000 gallons of water shows a change from $122.70 a month to $136.57 a month, including water, sewer, and storm fees.

 The plan is for a stepped base and usage rate increase with a 5% annual increase to base and tier rates for the subsequent three years.
 In 2023 folks can expect another increase to $44 for the base rate and $13 for the amount per thousand gallons over 3,000.
 However, a utility rate study will happen before this Year 2 projection is finalized.
 This plan included a $390,000 General Fund transfer to the Sewer Fund, and there will be a shortfall in the Town fund balance reserve that will remedy with time and should be back above the red line in 2026.